junshi356/microsoft-authentication-library-for-python/msal-python-conceptual/index.md

     result = None  # It is just an initial value.
 Please follow instructions below.
     ```

-2. The API model in MSAL provides you explicit control on how to utilize the token cache.
+2. Try and obtain the tokens from the cache first.
+The API model in MSAL provides you explicit control on how to utilize the token cache.
 While the caching part is technically optional, we highly recommend you to use it in your application.
 Using the cache you can ensure that you're not making any extra API calls and handle the token refresh automatically.

    ```python
    # We now check the cache to see